endepointe/log-analysis/README.md

 ## Features

-- Read and parse Zeek logs
+- Search through various logs, such as zeek, and return meaningful results for other applications.
 - Optional IP geolocation using `ip2location`

 ## Installation